Dr. Reshan Richards

 I am a huge Mets fan.
 For those who are not in the United States and/or do not follow baseball, the Mets are the "other" team from New York City.
 For the first time in almost 10 years they are in the playoffs.
 The first two games were played in Los Angeles (3 hours behind) and each had starting times of 9PM or later (which is late for me).
 I thought I would have a hard time staying awake, especially during commercial breaks, but a new experience for me was really helpful: following other fans' reactions, celebrations, and disappointments on Twitter.

 By searching for both the #Mets and #Dodgers (the opponents) hashtags, I was instantly able to get a glimpse in to how other individuals, all over the world, were experiencing the game.
 Home run replays, complaints about the umpiring, and even comments about subtleties in the background like TV News personality Larry King sitting in the front row.
 Throughout the first two games I "favorited" some of my, well, favorite tweets.
-First, Left Fielder Michael Cuddyer, who is not known for his defense, had two really tough fly balls in his direction that if he had taken a good route, he probably would have caught.
-He didn't.

 After the second misplayed ball, one viewer suggested the player sit next to Larry King who was basically visible for the entire game because of his front row seat.